JavaLeicester/FrontendPortal/README.md

 # How to Contribute
 ### Trello and Github Integration

+## Prerequisites

+Have a private trello and github organisation account.

+Combine Trello + Github and Slack.

 ## Introduction
 Trello is used to represent the state of our Github repositories.
 One Github repo = One Trello Board.